 If you do decide to drive up north from Lisbon, mostly likely, you’ll be taking the Estrada National, or National highway, which is about the only major highway in the area.
 The highway goes right through the town of Mealhada in the region of Bairrada, a small town but popular throughout the country for its Leitao Assado da Bairrada.
 What is this?
-Well, its the most succulent suckling pig that you’ll find anywhere!
+Well, it’s the most succulent suckling pig that you’ll find anywhere!
 Actually, it’s not quite a suckling pig; the piglets used are between a month and a month and a half old and have been weaned, weighing an average of 6 to 10 kilos.

-Originally from towns of Covões and Cantanhede, about 10km east, Leitão Assado has been regarded as the richest gastronomic traditions of the region and Mealhada takes pride in roasting their acorn fed piglets in brick ovens fueled by the aromatic eucalyptus bark.
+Originally from the towns of Covões and Cantanhede, about 10km east, Leitão Assado has been regarded as the richest gastronomic tradition of the region and Mealhada takes pride in roasting their acorn-fed piglets in brick ovens fueled by the aromatic eucalyptus bark.
 The result is a soft and intensely flavorful meat that flakes right off the bone, accompanied by very crispy, golden-orange skin.
 Additionally, they drizzle a very strong and spicy black pepper sauce and serve it with orange slices.
 This combination of soft and crunchy, citrus and spice in my mouth is quite a unique sensory experience and delicious!